Kate Biberdorf: Career

+Dr. Kate Biberdorf holds the newly established position of Professor for the Public Understanding of Science at the University of Notre Dame.
+This role is among the first of its kind in the United States.
+As the Professor for the Public Understanding of Science, Dr. Biberdorf is bridging the gap between the scientific community and the general public, ensuring that scientific knowledge is widely disseminated and valued across society.

-At the University of Texas at Austin Biberdorf serves as Director of Demonstrations and Outreach in the College of Natural Sciences.
+Before joining Notre Dame, Biberdorf served as Director of Demonstrations and Outreach in the College of Natural Sciences in the University of Texas at Austin.
 She teaches general chemistry and scientific literacy to classes of five hundred students.
 After a few months, she created the program Fun with Chemistry, which introduces elementary, middle and high school students to chemistry experiments.
 The program reaches more than 20,000 students every year.

-Outside of her teaching role at the University of Texas at Austin, Biberdorf is active in public engagement and science communication.
+Outside of her teaching role at the University of Notre Dame, Biberdorf is active in public engagement and science communication.
+Most of the demonstrations involve explosions or fire.
 She created a series of chemistry shows called the Puking Pumpkin Tour, which she performed at the USA Science and Engineering Festival.
 She has presented a science show at the Simmons University Leadership Conference.
+CNN, NBC Nightly News with Lester Holt and Amy Poehler’s Smart Girls program have all featured Biberdorf for her demonstrations.

+Biberdorf also promotes women in STEM.
 Biberdorf delivered a TEDxDetroit Creating a STEM Army of Women in 2018.
 That year, she was selected by BuzzFeed as one of the world's top women scientists and was included in Amy Poehler's Smart Girls.
-She is regularly featured in the media, including on Great Big Story, The Wall Street Journal, the Today show, The Late Show with Stephen Colbert, the Wendy Williams show and CBS.
+She is regularly featured in the media, including on Great Big Story, The Wall Street Journal, Today, The Late Show with Stephen Colbert, The Wendy Williams Show, and CBS.

 Biberdorf is writing a series of children's science books with Penguin Random House.
 The "Kate the Chemist" fiction series explore the activities of Kate, a ten year old who uses her understanding of science and technology to solve problems in her everyday life.
 Kate the Chemist: The Big Book of Experiments includes science experiments for children to try at home.